 Many believe that history is inevitable.
 However, the stories that make it into the public awareness are ones deemed worthy by those in power.
-Award-winning journalist Simeon Booker worked to change this status quo by unveiling the hidden stories of blacks killed in the Deep South during the civil rights movement.
+Award-winning journalist Simeon Booker worked to change this status quo by unveiling the hidden stories of African Americans murdered in the Deep South during the Civil Rights Movement.

 Teaching for Change was honored to celebrate the career and legacy of Mr. Booker during the author event, Shocking the Conscience: A Reporter’s Account of the Civil Rights Movement on October 2, 2013 at Busboys and Poets in Washington, D.C.
-Aided by his wife, attorney and former journalist Mrs. Carol McCabe Booker, Mr. Booker’s tenacity was recalled as he worked to illuminate the spate of lynchings throughout Mississippi as a direct result of black activism in the late 1950s.
-Constance Berry Newman, former Assistant Secretary of State for African Affairs and long-time friend of the Bookers, welcomed the audience by leading them in a trivia game on the accomplishments of Mr. Booker.
+Aided by his wife, attorney and former journalist Mrs. Carol McCabe Booker, Mr. Booker’s tenacity was recalled as he worked to illuminate the spate of lynchings throughout Mississippi as a direct result of Black activism in the late 1950s.
+Constance Berry Newman, former Assistant Secretary of State for African Affairs and long-time friend of the Bookers, welcomed the audience.

-Event sponsors include Virginia Union University (Mr. Booker’s alma mater) and the National Council of Negro Women, among others.
 “This is not a self-absorbed memoir,” remarked Mrs. Booker.
 Those who know the bravery of Mr. Booker would agree.
-Shocking the Conscience is available at Teaching for Change’s bookstore at Busboys and Poets and in our online webstore.

 October 11, 2013